Questions and all the Answers your holiday starts here

 What drugs can be used legally?

-Well simple answer here is NONE!
-You would be crazy to be carrying, using or even helping anyone, simple stay out of trouble.
+Well the simple answer here is NONE!
+You would be crazy to be carrying, using or even helping anyone, simply stay out of trouble.

 Think about your feet for a moment.

 In the temples, it’s best to take off your shoes and walk around barefoot.
 Plus be conscious of where you’re sitting, standing, or walking at any time in Thailand as certain areas are sacred symbols for Buddhism.

 Do not point to anything with your feet, touch anyone with your feet, point to anyone with your feet or step over someone that is perhaps working on the ground.
 Do not step on or over any of the food in a restaurant or market to avoid getting yelled at.

 What should I wear if visiting a temple?

 The Thai culture is very unique and often times visitors do not know what to wear when visiting a temple.
 Clothes are an important aspect of this tradition, but specific attire varies depending on the occasion.
 For example, it would be appropriate to wear white clothes, for a funeral dark or black clothing should be worn.
 You should cover up with ladies wearing over-the-knee skirts or dresses, no Shorts, No Sleeveless shirts, Thai traditional dress is perfectly acceptable.

 How do I know what is sacred?